patxoca/gosics/README.rst

 ============

-In order to keep things simple the simulator has two independent address spaces for program code and data.
+In order to keep things simple the simulator has two independent address spaces for program code and for data.
 Each address block is 256 words long, so the pointers are 8 bits long (``uint8``).
-For the program block the words are 32 bits long (4 bytes == 4 pointers) and for the data block the words are 8 bits long (a numerical value in the range -128..127).
+For the program block the words are 32 bits long (4 bytes == 4 pointers for the 4 operands) and for the data block the words are 8 bits long (a numerical value in the range -128..127).

 For the program block the address 255 is reserved and can't contain an opcode.
 Jumping to that address halts the simulation.
 The